RICS Building Surveys can save you money.

 Our team includes both RICS Chartered Surveyors and Structural Engineers, so we can go beyond simply describing the property condition.
-We are unique in that our comprehensive Building Surveys include detailed technical and structural advice.
+Whether you are a first time buyer, or already on the property ladder, we are confident that you will find our survey reports comprehensive and detailed, with technical and structural findings described in a straightforward format.
 Unlike other firms, we won’t refer you to a third party for structural investigations.

 – Thorough inspection of all accessible parts of the property and its outbuildings.